Budget 2020: Auckland light rail 'on pause', cash for Cook Strait ferries

 • Auckland light rail: PM says NZTA messed up and caused delays

+"I think it's a monumental failure to honour their commitments made in 2017.
+Like Kiwibuild, it will represent the failure to deliver on major infrastructure promises."

-While Labour and the Green support the scheme, New Zealand First are more skeptical, with Shane Jones previously pouring cold water on the idea.
+While Labour and the Greens support the scheme, New Zealand First is more sceptical, with Shane Jones previously pouring cold water on the idea.

 Today, State Owned Enterprises Minister Winston Peters made the KiwiRail announcement.